 A home left unattended will start to deteriorate over time.
-An unrepaired crack in the wall, for example, is likely to get bigger.
-A tree may grow out of control, causing damage to your property or necessitating more money to maintain in the long run.
+An un-repaired crack in the wall, for example, is likely to get bigger.
+A tree may grow out of control or drop a limb, causing damage to your property or necessitating more money to maintain in the long run.
 Pests can move in (and live in your walls until their dying day).
-A pipe may start leaking without anyone to notice it.
+A pipe may start leaking without anyone around to notice it.

 When a home is left unoccupied and unattended, potential risks can easily be realized.
 If someone is around to notice these issues, they can be dealt with.
-If the home is really unoccupied, however, these problems are likely to spiral.
+If the home is truly unoccupied, however, these problems are likely to metastasize and spiral.

 What can happen to an empty house?

-Anything can happen to an empty house.
+Anything can happen to an empty house!
 It’s at risk of theft, vandalism, deterioration, weather damage, broken appliances, or damaged pipes, wires and structural elements.
 Things can and do go wrong whether someone is around or not.

 What type of structural damage is common for empty houses?

 The most common damage to empty houses is caused by: